Is G6PD Deficiency Genetic?Explore G6PD Deficiency and what your DNA can tell you

 People with G6PD deficiency typically don’t develop symptoms unless they are exposed to certain triggering factors.
 Triggering factors can include certain foods, medications, and infections.

-The 23andMe G6PD Deficiency Genetic Health Risk report* can tell you whether you may have an increased risk for developing symptoms of G6PD deficiency based on your genetics.
-The 23andMe G6PD Deficiency Genetic Health Risk report looks for one variant most common in people of African descent in the G6PD gene linked to G6PD deficiency.
+The 23andMe G6PD Deficiency Genetic Health Risk report* can tell you whether you may have an increased risk of developing symptoms of G6PD deficiency based on your genetics.
+The 23andMe G6PD Deficiency Genetic Health Risk report looks for two variants in the G6PD gene that are most common in people of African, Hispanic or Latino, Southern European, Kurdish Jewish, Middle Eastern, Central Asian, and South Asian descent..
 You can get this report and more through the 23andMe Health + Ancestry Service.

 Health + Ancestry Service Kit